 This novel provides examples of:

 - Canon Discontinuity: As noted above, due to F91 and Victory Gundam, this isn't considered canonnote , but in particular, it's pushed into this specifically by, of all things, G-Saviour showing a different future than what's depicted in this novel.
-Although it's worth noting that Mobile Suit Gundam Unicorn did give this series somewhat of a Call-Forward (possibly) by having ECOAS/The Manhunters shown, as well as the fact that, outside of one cameo by the titular mech from G-Saviour in Gundam Build Fighters, Sunrise doesn't exactly like to talk about G-Saviour, it's possible that some version of it happened.
+Although it's worth noting that Mobile Suit Gundam Unicorn did give this series somewhat of a Call-Forward (possibly) by having ECOAS/The Manhunters shown, as well as the fact that, outside of one cameo by the titular mech from G-Saviour in Gundam Build Fightersnote , Sunrise doesn't exactly like to talk about G-Saviour, it's possible that some version of it happened (and given that Mobile Suit Gundam: Hathaway's Flash got a similar treatment to Gaia Gear before it got a movie trilogy, it's possible that Sunrise might be moving to change the canon status of Gaia Gear).

 - Humongous Mecha: What else are you expecting from an entry in this franchise?